axieinfinity/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 This guide shows how to buy a high-value `.ron` name at an auction.

-Ronin Name Service (RNS) holds domain auctions for unregistered names that are likely to receive high interest, such as `adventure.ron` and `moonshard.ron`.
+Sky Mavis holds domain auctions for unregistered RNS names that are likely to be highly sought-after, such as `adventure.ron` and `moonshard.ron`.

 To participate in a domain auction, participants place bids.
 If someone outbids you during the auction, your bid is immediately refunded, and you may place another bid.